anisebamford/say-guid/README.md

 ## HOW IT DO
-Basically converts base 16 to base sixteen hundred thirty something, then picks twelve correlating syllable out of a list.
+Basically converts base 16 to base sixteen hundred thirty something, then picks twelve correlating syllables out of a list.
 I've gotten rid of a lot of the fun ones, and attempted to disallow syllables that were too similar so that the words are a little bit reasonable.